*Updated January 2022

 If you’re just starting a YouTube channel (or maybe looking to reinvent an existing one), you’ve probably got a laundry list of things to figure out.
-Whether that’s music for your videos, topics to cover, or editing software to download, there’s always one more puzzle to solve.

 And what about lighting?
 Do you have a budget for equipment?
 Will you need some creative solutions to get your video lighting on par with the channels you subscribe to?